All Episodes

 Don't feel bad.

-I'm just, I I don't want you to think that I didn't know about it and I don't care.
+I'm just, I don't want you to think that I didn't know about it and I don't care.

 I do.

-The $15 an hour quest, minimum wage quest, as we pointed out, is costing Seattle so far, 11 restaurants have closed.
+Oh, but it's huge because it's, in addition to the hypocrisy, the $15 an hour quest, minimum wage quest, as we pointed out, is costing Seattle so far.

 And there are some people that have drawn a conclusion this may be the objective.

-Well, exactly, because the strategy is that businesses rather than shut down will let unions in, and workers rather than lose their jobs will join the unions.
+Well, exactly, because the strategy is that businesses, rather than shut down, will let unions in, and workers, rather than lose their jobs, will join the unions.

 Right.